orenelbaum/babel-plugin-solid-undestructure/readme.md

 With this configuration you can use both the `Component` type and the `component` compile time function to annotate components.

+## Features under consideration

+- Nested destructuring
+- A pragma to annotate components
+- Automatically apply the transformation to every function annotated with a type with a `Component` suffix
+- Automatically apply the transformation to every function assigned to an identifier that starts with a capital letter

+If you want a feature to be added to this plugin, whether it's in this list or not, please open a feature request or tell me [in this discussion](https://github.com/orenelbaum/babel-plugin-solid-undestructure/discussions/5).

 ## Other cool plugins for Solid: